research-fosdem/research-fosdem.github.io/index.md

 ## Event and talks format

-Our devroom is split into 6 hours of physical talks (in Bruxelles) and about 2h of online talks (pre-recorded).
+Our official devroom consists of 6 hours of talks held physically in Bruxelles.
+In addition, we will hold an unofficial session consisting of about 4h of online talks.

+_Note: The online session will not be appearing on the FOSDEM website; that's why it's unofficial._

 #### 1. Talks

-- _Physical talks_ will last _25 minutes max_, followed by 5 minutes for questions and changing speaker.
+- Lecture talks (normal talks) will last _25 minutes max_, followed by 5 minutes for questions and changing speaker.
 A 20/10 split also works.
-- _Physical lightning talks_ will last _15 minutes max_ or a bit less if you want room for questions.
+- Lightning talks will last _15 minutes max_ or a bit less if you want room for questions.
-- _Online talks_ consist of a pre-recorded video of _19 minutes max_, followed by 5-10 minutes of online Q&A.
-- _Online lightning talks_ consist of a pre-recorded video of _14 minutes max_ or a bit less if you want room for online Q&A.

 Talks have to be _in English_ and will be recorded (including the live Q&A for online talks) and later on published under Creative Commons CC-BY licence on the [FOSDEM video recordings archive](https://video.fosdem.org/).

-The FOSDEM's online platform allows the speakers of online talks to stay in their virtual room and chat with the audience while the following talk starts.
+The unofficial, online talks will also be recorded and published, but somewhere else.

 #### 2. Event format

-The FOSDEM will be **physical** this year (in Bruxelles), but we reserved 1/4 of our time to online talks.
-The physical talks can be seen online via a stream, but the speakers will not take questions from the online audience (and there is some lag).
-The online talks will not be broadcasted in our physical room because another devroom needs it.
-It can be watched on an individual basis from anywhere, but we may obtain a dedicated room to watch it together somewhere else.
-This will be addressed when we get closer to the event.
+The FOSDEM will be entirely **physical** this year (in Bruxelles), and our online session will be held unofficially one week later.
+All the talks can be seen online via a stream.

 # HOW TO SUBMIT

 #### 1. Important dates:

-- **Proposal Deadline: <span style="color: #900;">4th Dec</span> 2022 23:59 CET**
+- **Proposal Deadline: <span style="color: #900;">????
+Dec</span> 2022 23:59 CET**
-- **Accepted talk announced: 15th Dec 2022 at the latest**
+- **Accepted talk announced: ??????? at the latest**
-- **Conference: 4th Feb 2022** morning + afternoon
+- **Conference: Saturday 3rd Feb 2024** morning + afternoon
-- Submit early if you can, as we will evaluate the proposals as they come because of the very tight schedule
+- Submit early if you can!

 #### 2. Submissions must include: